-One of the best things to do in Cusco is definitely visiting the Rainbow Mountain, a natural wonder that was only discovered back in 2015.
+One of the best things to do in Cusco is to visit Rainbow Mountain, a natural wonder that was only discovered back in 2015.

-Rainbow mountain has an elevation of 6,384 meters above sea level, located approximately 100km southeast of the city of Cusco.
-Rainbow Mountain’s close location to Cusco makes it the perfect day trip.
-Its formation is one of the most magnificent geologic features in the world.
+Rainbow Mountain has an elevation of 5200 meters above sea level, and is located approximately 100 km. southeast of the city of Cusco.
+Rainbow Mountain’s close proximity to Cusco makes it the perfect day trip.
+Its formation is one of the most magnificent geological features in the world.
 Located in the middle of the Peruvian Andes, the mountain is striped with colors ranging from turquoise to lavender to maroon and gold.

-There are different reasons why the Vinicuna or Rainbow Mountain, is striped with these various colors.
-There are a few reasons scientific findings that rule out the rest:
+There are different reasons why the Vinicunca, or Rainbow Mountain, is striped with these various colors.
+Additionally, there are a few reasons scientific findings that rule out the rest:

 The Rainbow Mountain gets its presence of stunning colors from weathering and mineralogy.

 Here’s the whole story: